Suicide bomber kills 22 in Iraq election attack

 The vote is due to be held across the country later in April, but has already been delayed in two Sunni Muslim-majority governorates due to security concerns.

-The suicide bomber attacked a gathering for Sunni candidate Muthanna al-Jorani in Baquba, 65 km northeast of the capital Baghdad.
+The suicide bomber attacked a gathering for Sunni candidate Muthanna al-Jorani in Baquba, 65 km (40 miles) northeast of the capital Baghdad.
 Jorani himself escaped unscathed.

 Candidates in Iraq often put up tents during campaigning as a venue to meet potential voters and explain their policies.